 2. Does Fivetran support real-time data syncing?

-Yes, Fivetran supports real-time data syncing but is generally limited to higher-tier plans.
-For most users, Fivetran typically offers batch syncing, which runs every 1 hour.
+Yes, Fivetran supports real-time data syncing, but it’s generally limited to higher-tier plans.
+Users on the Standard plan are limited to batch syncing with a minimum interval of 15 minutes.
 However, for enterprise-level needs, real-time data syncing is available, typically through integrations with partners such as Census and HVR, which Fivetran has acquired.

 3. Can Fivetran handle data syncing between multiple regions or clouds?